Skip to main content

 ENLACE

-ENLACE is a space for Latinx-identifying students to come together in community and solidarity.
-We provide social, educational, mentoring, and political opportunities to engage students with the many facets of their Latinidad and to explore their identities.
+ENLACE is a space for pan-ethnic, Latine, and Latin American-identifying students to come together in community and solidarity.
+We provide social, educational, mentoring, and political opportunities to engage students through collaborations with outside organizations, teach-ins, and cultural events to explore the many identities of our community members.
+Furthermore, ENLACE works to create pan-ethnic solidarity through community building across Swarthmore and the Philadelphia area.

 Ethiopian Eritrean Student Association (EESA)